 There are NO stupid questions where your safety and animals are concerned.
 Actually, there are no stupid questions when one is seeking knowledge.

 You may very well have a mutton withered horse.
 In other words, he has a flatter back than most.
 Mutton withered horses require a saddle with a different tree than more normal horses require.
 With a normal withered horse there is somewhat of a peak that helps to keep the saddle from just spinning around when you mount.
-A mutton withered horse has little or no peak and unless you have your girth SUPER tight, it will tend to spin as you mount.
+A mutton withered horse has little or no peak and unless you have your girth SUPER tight, it will tend to spin as you mount and even then you may still have the same problem.
+Having a super-tight cinch is not really all that comfortable for the horse either.

 Your post indicates to me that you may be trying to get on a horse long before you should.
 While it's a gutsy approach, it could get you in trouble and make you think twice about horses.
 I'd suggest you look around for a saddle club to join, or someone who could take you under their wing and get you through the basics.